 Habitat for Humanity is a nonprofit organization that helps families build and improve places to call home.
 They aid families in buying decent and affordable housing including working with volunteers and receiving financial education.

-Check Habitat for Humanity site to find their stores available in your region.
-If you have a significant toy donation, you may ask them for a free pickup.
+Check Habitat for Humanity site to find their store in your region.
+You may ask them for a free pickup.

 4) Society of St. Vincent de Paul